-We've brought this to your attention because today is the 37th-annual Great American Smokeout, a day dedicated to helping smokers take the first step in quitting smoking.
-Put down those cigarettes, cigars or pipes, or don't put a pinch between your cheek and gum this Thursday.
+We offered those statistics because Thursday is the 38th-annual Great American Smokeout - a day set aside each year dedicated to helping smokers of all ages to quit smoking.
+It's a day to put down those cigarettes, cigars and pipes, or don't put a pinch between your cheek and gums.

-It's not so hard, if you consider the alternatives: Lung cancer, lip cancer, cancers of the mouth, throat and digestive tract.
+It's not so hard to think about quitting smoking if you consider the alternatives: Lung cancer, lip cancer, cancers of the mouth, throat and digestive tract.